 A really good watch has been an essential piece of equipment for military personnel for almost as long as watches have existed.
 Good time-keeping is of course critical on operations, on exercise and in camp.
 But as watches become more and more packed with features, their utility to the military only increases.
 Having ready access to navigation features, waypoints, and accurate grid references is a game-changer for soldiers, while information about health, fitness and performance is increasingly important in militaries that are starting to see the value in treating troops more like professional athletes and less like mere grunts.
-So, whether you’re a soldier yourself or simply someone curious about what watches the military wear – here’s a roundup of what we think are some of the most popular and the best watches for military use.
+So, whether you’re a soldier yourself or simply someone curious about what watches the military wear – here’s a roundup of what we think are some of the most popular and the best military watches.

-Casio F91-W: the cheap and cheerful option
+Casio F91-W: the cheap and cheerful quartz movement option

-This ultra-cheap digital watch is often known as the ‘combat Casio’ due to being so absolutely ubiquitous among soldiers, and especially trainee soldiers.
+This ultra-cheap quartz movement digital watch is often known as the ‘combat Casio’ due to being so absolutely ubiquitous among soldiers, and especially trainee soldiers.
 The reason for its popularity probably derives in part because it is small, unobtrusive, reliable, with a long battery life, and enough basic functionality to at least ensure that you don’t miss any key timings.
 I suspect another reason is that when trainee soldiers receive joining instructions suggesting they have a ‘cheap digital watch with a timer’ and then google that phrase, this is pretty much the first thing that comes up.

 It can’t do much except tell the time, but it costs less than two pints of beer in a London pub, so it’s pretty hard to argue with and it does carry a certain reverse chic for soldiers who carry on wearing it long into their careers.